 Provide Great Training

-If your remote employee is performing well and producing great results, make it clear that you appreciate all the effort.
+And if your remote employees are performing well and producing great results, make it clear that you appreciate their effort.
 Which leads into the next point…

 Make Them Feel Like Part Of the Team

 Be sure your remote staff feels like they’re part of your team.
-If they feel personally connected to your business, they are more likely get invested in the work.
+They’re more likely to get invested in the work if they feel connected to your business.
 Celebrate their successes, make time for face-to-face interaction through video conferencing, recognize their efforts publicly—anything you can do to build a personal relationship with your remote employee will go a long way.

-Personally, I love working from home, but I’m not sure I’d love it as much if I didn’t feel like an important part of my company’s team and culture.
+Personally, I love working from home because I still feel connected to the company’s team and culture.
 I get to know my fellow co-workers through Skype and Slack, I get weekly updates on what the company is up to, and I get greeting cards on almost every holiday.
 These small things have helped build a healthy and productive environment for me as a remote worker.
 And in turn, gets me excited to help propel our business forward each day.

-In closing, remember that a remote staff can do a lot of wonderful things for your business.
-But it’s up to you as an employer to give them the opportunity!
-If you’re nervous or feel you don’t really know how to get started, find an experienced remote employee who will be able to guide you in the process of figuring out how to begin training and documenting procedures.
-It will take a small investment of your time in the beginning, but be reassured that it will result in a huge payoff for you and your business in the long run, in productivity, time saved, and stress reduced!
+If you’re nervous and don’t really know how to get started, find an experienced remote employee.
+They’ll be able to guide you through the processes and transitions.
+It will take time in the beginning but the result will be a huge payoff for you and your business in the long run (in productivity, time saved, costs, and reduced stress.)

 Audrey Fairbrother is the Marketing Manager for Worldwide101, a premium virtual assistant company that matches talented, dedicated VA’s to demanding founders and executives.
 She enjoys working remotely from gorgeous Colorado Springs, CO.